Global payments

 Popular in India, Razorpay has branched out into international payments, particularly for startups, agencies, and direct-to-consumer businesses.
 It is a practical choice for firms that currently use Razorpay for local transactions because it enables businesses to take foreign payments using payment links, checkout pages, or website integrations.

-In terms of cost, Razorpay usually levies an extra forex markup on currency conversion in addition to a 3% fee for overseas payments.
+In terms of cost, Razorpay usually levies an extra forex markup on currency conversion in addition to a 3% fee for cross-border payments.
 Depending on the transaction flow, settlement typically takes two to four business days.

 Although it functions well as an all-in-one solution, the total amount received may be lowered, particularly for high-value transactions, due to the combined cost of fees and FX margins.